sdornel/face-compare/README.md

 # face-compare

 ## Description
 Allow user to compare multiple faces with one another.
+Results are outputted via console and a .csv file

 ## TO RUN
 1) Add images to images directory.
-The code app auto detects faces
+The app auto detects faces

 2) python3 -m venv venv
 source venv/bin/activate